The Case for Choice

-Myth: Charter public schools do not use certified teachers . . .
+Do charter public schools use certified teachers? . . .

 Charter public schools are subject to the same certification and “highly qualified” provisions of state and federal law as all other schools.
 Not only do charters use certified and highly qualified staff, they also submit to periodic audits by their authorizers and the state to ensure their compliance.

-Myth: Charter public schools take money from other public schools . . .
+Do charter public schools take money from other public schools? . . .

 All Michigan schools receive money through a per-pupil foundation allowance.
 When a public school - charter or traditional - loses a pupil, the school also loses money.
 The inverse is also true: when a school gains a pupil, the school gains money.

 The idea is that when a school is performing well, delivering solid academic results and engendering high levels of student and parent satisfaction, that school will reap financial benefits.
 This is the fundamental policy calculation associated with Michigan's competitive educational marketplace.